AmirWasThere/elkDeployment/elk-compose/README.md

 ### dumping indices intro compressed files:

-To prevent index bloat and retain snapshots of Elasticsearch indices, this setup includes a custom `elasticdump` container that continuously monitors for specific index patterns, exports them as `.json.gz` files, and uploads them to MinIO.
+To prevent index bloat and retain snapshots of Elasticsearch indices, this setup includes a custom `elasticdump` container that continuously monitors for specific index patterns, exports them as `.json.gz` files, and uploads them to MinIO (that is running on another container).

 **Included Patterns**
 You can adjust these inside the export-and-upload.sh script: